bulk-dqm/bulk-data-export-client/README.md

 ## Dependent Open-Source Libraries

 ### FHIR Quality Measure (FQM) Execution
-`fqm-execution` is a library for calculating eCQMs witten in CQL using the HL7® FHIR® standard.
+`fqm-execution` is a library for calculating eCQMs written in CQL using the HL7® FHIR® standard.
 The library is used to generate a FHIR summary [MeasureReport](https://www.hl7.org/fhir/measurereport.html) on the patients referenced in the FHIR Group used for export.

 `fqm-execution` is available on [npm](https://www.npmjs.com/package/fqm-execution) and [GitHub](https://github.com/projecttacoma/fqm-execution).